Skip to main content

 Milani Cheek Kiss Blush

 One of the best drugstore liquid blush products, this one is great for a minimal makeup look.
 It has a matte finish with a long-lasting formula that helps skin look glowy and bright.
-For a little dash of luxury, it’s infused with pomegranate, rose extract, and watermelon.
+It’s infused with pomegranate, rose extract, and watermelon.

 At a glance